onspatial/f-osm/README.md

 ## Joining Foursquare and OSM Data:

-To join the Foursquare and OSM data, we can use the `ST_DWithin` function to find the points that are within a certain distance from each other.
-We can use a distance of 100 meters as a threshold to consider two points as the same location.
+To join the Foursquare and OSM data, we can use the ST_DWithin function to identify points that fall within a specified distance of each other.
+A threshold of 0.0005 degrees (approximately 55 meters) can be used to treat two points as the same location.
+Using a larger distance will produce a much larger joined table.

 ```sql
 CREATE TABLE fsq_osm AS